skYnetBV/claymore/README.md

 # claymore

-### After cloning a repository should be set depending on using NPM:
+### After cloning a repository should be set dependencies on using NPM:

 > *npm install*